 Toilet Siphons Truly Make A Difference

 If you really want your toilet bowl to be clean and sparkly, you’ll have to clean its siphon.
-The first thing you need to do is turn off the water supply to your toilet and flush it until the bowl is empty.
+To start, turn off your water supply to your toilet.
+Then flush until it is completely empty.

 Then, cover your siphons with duct tape and dump vinegar into the toilet tank and flush it.
-The vinegar will be trapped inside of the siphons, so its best to let it sit overnight.
+Let the trapped vinegar sit in the tank overnight.
 You can remove the tape and turn the water back on in the morning.

 Electric Stove Burners